 While contracts can be a pain, at least they are designed to protect everyone.
 Speaking of protecting everyone, injuries and accidents are another extremely common way for a construction company to find itself in court.
 Injuries that occur during construction also cause major disputes, and if it can be proven that the working conditions were unsafe, the owner of the project might find themselves slapped with a lawsuit.
 While there are a wide array of causes of construction litigation, there are some issues that just seem to come up again and again.

 Quality of Construction

 Quality of construction is extremely important for a number of reasons.
 If construction is not up to standard, the building poses a threat to all who enter, and could potentially lead to catastrophic consequences.
-When an owner finds issues with their finished (or nearly finished) structure, or if it doesn't pass inspections, the blame will likely fall on the contractor.
+When an owner finds issues with their finished (or nearly finished) structure, or if it doesn't pass inspections, the blame will likely fall on the contractor, especially if things aren't documented well in daily reports.
 Perhaps the laborers were not skilled enough, or the materials used were lower quality than agreed upon.
 There are cases in which the claims can be refuted, such as situations in which the contractor did use the materials discussed in the contract, and the materials proved to be faulty.
 Either way, a building that is flawed or dangerous clearly needs to be fixed, which means more costs, more labor, and more time.